Weather Phenomena in Nerja - A Guide to the Winds, Dust, Fog and Sudden Shifts

 Tropical Nights

-During mid and late summer, temperatures sometimes remain above twenty degrees even after midnight, creating what locals call tropical nights.
+During mid and late summer, temperatures sometimes remain above normal degrees even after midnight, creating what locals call tropical nights.
 These evenings feel long and unhurried, perfect for strolling the Balcón de Europa, chatting on terraces or enjoying late dinners outdoors.
 They usually follow hot days or warm winds and give Nerja its unmistakable Mediterranean summer rhythm.
+However, it has become more frequent with tropical nights and a few can feel unbearable when the degrees do not go below 30c.

 Sudden Rain Showers

 Although Nerja is known for its dry climate, rain occasionally arrives quickly and with surprising strength.
-Short autumn and spring showers can sweep in from the mountains, sometimes with a rumble of thunder echoing through the valleys.
-Because the Sierra Almijara rises so steeply behind the town, clouds often form inland while the coast remains bright.
+Short autumn and spring showers can sweep in from the mountains or sea, and sometimes with a rumble of thunder echoing through the valleys and the sea.
+The lighting soon becomes like a firework show.
+Rain storms and big thunders have caused flooding in town before and damage.
+But often, because the Sierra Almijara rises so steeply behind the town, clouds often form inland while the coast remains bright.
 After a shower, the air feels washed clean and the landscape often glows with deeper colour.

 Morning Sea Fog – The Taró

 On warm mornings, especially in early summer, a soft sea fog known as taró drifts along the coastline.
-It forms when the warm sea meets the cool early air, creating a delicate mist that moves slowly over the water and slips into the coves.
+It forms when the warm air meets the cool sea, creating a delicate mist that moves slowly over the water and slips into the coves.
 Watching it from the Balcón de Europa is almost magical as the fog rolls gently across the sea, hiding and revealing the rocks below.
 From the beach it looks like a soft white blanket lifting and falling over the waves, turning the morning into something calm, cinematic and a little mysterious before it melts into bright blue skies.
+Sometimes around this area it can last until afternoon.

 The Sudden Hot Breeze